This post includes a step-by-step parenting goals workbook with examples. Get your copy by signing up at the end of this post!

 For example, it would be really nice for our toddler to sit through a three-course restaurant meal.
 However, this isn’t likely to happen—even if we’ve been waiting for months during pandemic lock-down for a no-prep, no clean-up meal.
 Sitting for meals is an evolving skill.
 So, we need to start small and be patient.

 Not sure what’s a reasonable goal for your child’s age?
-Ask a trusted friend, family member or knowledgeable professional such as an early child educator or pediatrician.
+Ask a trusted friend, family member or knowledgeable professional such as an early childhood educator or pediatrician.

 We need to consider needs and stressors